hatchet-dev/pickaxe/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/hatchet-dev/pickaxe?style=social)](https://github.com/hatchet-dev/pickaxe)

 </div>

-## Pickaxe: a Typescript library for orchestrating agents

 Pickaxe is a library for orchestrating agents, built on top of [Hatchet](https://github.com/hatchet-dev/hatchet).
 It handles the complexies of durable execution, queueing and scheduling so you can focus on building your application.
 [It is not a framework](#philosophy)